Dr Paola Sakai

 - Position: Lecturer in Sustainability Economics and Policy

-- Areas of expertise: Climate resilience, vulnerability and health impacts, economic costs of flooding, evidence-based collaborative urban strategic planning, cities in developed and developing countries and SMEs.
+- Areas of expertise: Climate resilience, vulnerability, economic losses from climate-related impacts, collaborative urban strategic planning, geosolutions; in cities and businesses, in developed and developing countries

 - Email: P.H.M.D.Oca@leeds.ac.uk

 - Location: 9.123 School of Earth and Environment

 - Website: Dr Paola Sakai | Twitter | LinkedIn | ORCID